 This expanding market opportunity is attracting competition from the likes of Palantir (NYSE:PLTR), IBM (NYSE:IBM) and a number of growing startups.

-As you can see below, C3.ai's revenue growth has been solid over the last two years, growing from $52.4 million in Q1 FY2022 to $72.4 million this quarter.
+As you can see below, C3.ai's revenue growth has been mediocre over the last two years, growing from $58.26 million in Q2 FY2022 to $73.23 million this quarter.

-Next quarter's guidance suggests that C3.ai is expecting revenue to grow 19% year on year to $74.3 million, improving on the 7.11% year-on-year increase it recorded in the same quarter last year.
+Next quarter, C3.ai is guiding for a 12.3% year-on-year revenue decline to $76 million, a further deceleration from the 4.4% year-on-year decrease it recorded in the same quarter last year.
 Looking ahead, analysts covering the company were expecting sales to grow 17.8% over the next 12 months before the earnings results announcement.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-C3.ai's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 56% in Q1.
+C3.ai's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 56.1% in Q2.

 That means that for every $1 in revenue the company had $0.56 left to spend on developing new products, sales and marketing, and general administrative overhead.
 C3.ai's gross margin is poor for a SaaS business and it's deteriorated even further over the last year.
 This is probably the opposite direction that shareholders would like to see it go.